| CUSTOM WORK GALLERY - TRIGGER MODS | ||

 NDZ Set Screw Mod: (older triggers only)

 One of the issues with the NDZ trigger is that the original versions (that were used for about two years) weren't really made to work with flipped switches.
-They would work okay, but not as good as they could be.
-This mod involves drilling and tapping a new hole in the trigger (higher up than the stock firing point screw hole) so the screw will contact the trigger higher up on the microswitch lever.
-This leads to a lighter trigger with less of a clicky feel.
+It's because they were made to provide the same benefit as the flipped switch by moving the firing point set screw downward.
+The problem is if you use the trigger with a flipped switch board, it's like using the stock trigger with a non-flipped-switch.

+This mod is basically performing the same action.
+It involves drilling and tapping a new hole in the trigger (higher up than the stock firing point screw hole) so the screw will contact the trigger higher up on the microswitch lever.
 This is pretty easy to do, but it's also very easy to screw up.
 If you're not careful you won't drill the trigger straight and it'll look like crap.
 Measure 10 times, drill once.

 You'll need a 6-32 taper tap, plug tap (recommended), and a 7/64" drill bit for it.
 Drill a hole all the way through the trigger slightly above the stock firing point screw.
 Tap the hole and you're done.